Hey there, and welcome!

 We’d like to help you join the growing number of tiny businesses that are creating an out-sized impact.
 Not just in revenue (which can be a lot), but in the impact they have on both their customers and on the lives of the owners.

-The surprising number of million-dollar, single-person businesses continues to grow every year thanks to advances in digital technology and changes in the workforce.
-There’s never been a better time to be a company of one (or a very small team) that wants to build a sanely ambitious business.
+The surprising number of million-dollar businesses without employees or investors continues to grow every year thanks to advances in digital technology and changes in the workforce.
+There's never been a better time to be a company of one (or a very small team) that wants to build a sanely ambitious business.

 These solo or very small businesses use the internet, smart software, and a network of vendors, freelancers, and consultants to do big things without hiring employees.
-That’s how you can achive remarkable profits and a fulfilling life without huge overhead or meddling investors.
+That's how you can achieve remarkable profits and a fulfilling life without huge overhead or meddling investors.

 Here's the thing … it's not really about the money.
 It's about the freedom to do exactly what you want with your business.

-You can choose to optimize your processes to enhance your lifestyle, aim to grow incrementally each year, or shoot for the moon.
-That’s what freedom truly mean when it comes to your own business.
+You can choose to enhance your lifestyle, grow steadily each year, or shoot for the moon.
+That's what freedom truly means when it comes to your own business.

-It’s up to you, and that’s what matters.
-And there are very specific ways to structure and operate your business to make sure you always have that freedom, no matter what direction you choose.
+It's up to you, and that's what matters.
+And there are very specific ways to structure and operate your business to make sure you always have that freedom, no matter which direction you choose.

-This has been the primary theme of Unemployable since this site’s beginning back in 2015.
+This has been the primary theme of Unemployable since the beginning.
 The advice we share is based on the three profitable 7-figure startups I co-founded between 2007 and 2009.

-That’s the direction we went — and I absolutely loved the journey as CEO.
+That's the direction we went at the time, and I absolutely loved the journey as CEO.
 But for me, it’s time to get back to small after our popular hosting and software brands were acquired.

-I’d love for you to join us so we can help you make the most of your own journey.
-To design a business that gives you whatever form of freedom you choose.
+I'd love for you to join us so we can help you make the most of your own journey.
+To help you design a business that gives you whatever form of freedom you choose.